W427697/Discord-/MIGRATION.md

 When using a [Vite-based framework](#framework-field-mandatory), Storybook will automatically use your `vite.config.(ctm)js` config file starting in 7.0.
 Some settings will be overridden by storybook so that it can function properly, and the merged settings can be modified using `viteFinal` in `.storybook/main.js` (see the [Storybook Vite configuration docs](https://storybook.js.org/docs/react/builders/vite#configuration)).
 If you were using `viteFinal` in 6.5 to simply merge in your project's standard vite config, you can now remove it.

+#### Vite cache moved to node_modules/.cache/.vite-storybook

+Previously, Storybook's Vite builder placed cache files in node_modules/.vite-storybook.
+However, it's more common for tools to place cached files into `node_modules/.cache`, and putting them there makes it quick and easy to clear the cache for multiple tools at once.
+We don't expect this change will cause any problems, but it's something that users of Storybook Vite projects should know about.
+It can be configured by setting `cacheDir` in `viteFinal` within `.storybook/main.js` [Storybook Vite configuration docs](https://storybook.js.org/docs/react/builders/vite#configuration)).

 #### Removed docs.getContainer and getPage parameters